Cluster Option

 Introduction

 Cluster computing is a type of computing where multiple computers are connected as a cluster and execute operations together as a single entity.
-Software on each node (computer acting as a server in a cluster) does the same task simultaneously and coordinates the use of many processors using parallel computing techniques, which provides enhanced computational power and resolves the demand for content criticality and process services in a faster way.
+Software on each node (i.e., a computer acting as a server in a cluster) does the same task simultaneously and coordinates the use of many processors using parallel computing techniques, which provides enhanced computational power and resolves the demand for content criticality and process services faster.

-The Cluster option in FLAC3D utilizes its cluster computing mode under a leader-follower architecture (Figure 1).
-Each node in the cluster network runs a FLAC3D instance, and all the FLAC3D instances are connected through Message Passing Interface (MPI) for data communication and management.
+The Cluster option in FLAC3D implements a cluster computing mode under a leader-follower architecture (Figure 1).
+Each node in the cluster network runs a FLAC3D instance, and all the FLAC3D instances are connected through a Message Passing Interface (MPI) for data communication and management.

-The leader is the head node where all the MPI and FLAC3D commands get initiated.
-The FLAC3D instance on the leader node works in active mode and manages all the general FLAC3D data processing, including:
+The leader is the head node where all the MPI and FLAC3D commands are initiated.
+The FLAC3D instance on the leader node manages all general FLAC3D data processing, including:

-Create and modify the topology: zones, gridpoints, attaches, zone joints, etc.
+creating and modifying the topology (zones, gridpoints, attaches, zone joints, etc.),

-Utilize domain partition algorithm to split the model for parallel computing
+utilizing a domain partition algorithm to split the model for parallel computing,

-The followers are non-leader nodes in the cluster environment with running FLAC3D instances.
-The FLAC3D instances on follower nodes do not attempt to take user inputs.
-They work in passive mode while not cycling and are activated when data is distributed from the leader.
+The followers are non-leader nodes in the cluster environment that run concomitant FLAC3D instances.
+The FLAC3D instances on follower nodes do not take user input.
+They are passive while not cycling and are activated when data is distributed from the leader.

-After the domain partition and model distribution, all the nodes (leader and followers) in the cluster environment hold one partial of the original model (Figure 2).
-Cycle is then performed on all the nodes and intra-cluster data synchronization takes place between every and every other node during the cycling.
+After domain partitioning and model distribution, all the nodes (leader and followers) in the cluster environment hold one portion of the original model (Figure 2).
+All nodes cycle and intra-cluster data synchronization takes place between each node and every other node during cycling.

-The cluster option in FLAC3D does not affect the results.
-FLAC3D generates results identical to normal runs with the same level of accuracy and determinism.
-The save files are also cross-compatible between normal FLAC3D and the cluster option.
+The cluster option in FLAC3D does not affect the results: results are identical to FLAC3D runs without the cluster option, with the same level of accuracy and determinism.
+Save files are cross-compatible between FLAC3D with and without the cluster option.

 Supported FLAC3D Features

-Not all the features in FLAC3D have been supported for cluster computing yet.
+Not all features in FLAC3D are supported for cluster computing at this time.
 Below is a list of currently supported features.
-Itasca plans to add more features in future updates.
+Support for additional features will be added in future updates.

 Continuous mechanical analysis with both small and large strain configurations.

-Discontinuous mechanical analysis with zone joints (note that zone joints currently work only in small strain configuration).
+Discontinuous mechanical analysis with zone joints (in small strain only at this time).

 All Itasca constitutive models.